SrikarDVS/Covid_twitter_sentiment_analysis/README.md

 ### C. Setting up Twitter API
   1. Follow the steps for getting access to the twitter api given in the prerequisites, this will allow you to create apps and access keys.
   2. Create a twitter standalone app and from the keys section get the consumer and access token keys. ( Each will have a key and a secret key, so there will be 4 keys in total )
   3. Open the twitter_analytics.py file and fill in those keys where required, along with aws credentials for the data stream.
+Details of the variables are [here]((#variables-in-the-twitter-analyticspy-file)

 ### D. Running Terraform
   1. Open a terminal in the terraform_config folder and run the command